La'o Hamutuk

 La'o Hamutuk (Tetum for "walking together"), or the Timor-Leste Institute for Development Monitoring and Analysis, is an East Timorese non-governmental organisation (NGO).
-It is based on Avenida Dom Ricardo da Silva, Vila Verde, in the national capital, Dili.
+It is based on Rua da Salmão in Marconi, in the national capital, Dili.

 The organisation is a progressive think tank collective that analyzes and reports on development issues, rights and processes, including the actions of international institutions and the government of East Timor.
 Its work is published in Tetum and in English.

 History

-La'o Hamutuk was founded during the UN administration of East Timor in 2000 by local and foreign human rights activists and activists who had campaigned for East Timor's independence from Indonesia.
+La'o Hamutuk was founded during the UN administration of East Timor in 2000 by local and international human rights activists and activists who had campaigned for East Timor's independence from Indonesia.
 It has since followed East Timor's politics and monitored the country's various institutions.
 La'o Hamutuk does not accept grants from donors who may have a significant interest in East Timor.
 So, for example, it is not funded by the United Nations and its organizations, the World Bank, the Asian Development Bank, the International Monetary Fund, as well as the major development aid donors in East Timor, the East Timor government or political parties, or companies operating there.
 Rather, it relies on private foundations, NGOs, governments of small countries and individual donations.